Time-domain Speech Enhancement with Generative Adversarial Learning: Experiments

 To build the TasNet model as the generator, we set window length $L$ as 2 ms, other hyper-parameters are set according to \cite{7}.
 For comparison, we set Conv-TasNet using the SI-SNR loss as a baseline as in \cite{7}, and the TasNet structure using the MSE loss, namely, Conv-TasNet-MSE as another baseline.

-In addition, to show the effectiveness of our TSEGAN framework, and demonstrate that the use of metric evaluation based loss is superior to the Wasserstein distance, we conduct experiments using TSEGANs, i.e., W-TSEGAN-L1, M-TSEGAN-L1, M-TSEGAN-SNR and M-TSEGAN-SISNR, as compared with other speech enhancement methods, i.e., SEGAN and Conv-TasNets.
+In addition, to show the effectiveness of our TSEGAN framework, and demonstrate that the use of metric evaluation based loss is superior to the Wasserstein distance, we conduct experiments using TSEGANs, i.e., W-TSEGAN, W-TSEGAN-L1, M-TSEGAN-L1, M-TSEGAN-SNR and M-TSEGAN-SISNR, as compared with other speech enhancement methods, i.e., SEGAN and Conv-TasNets.

-All TSEGANs are constrained to 1-Lipschitz continuous by spectral normalization in discriminator to make the training stable \cite{20}.
+All TSEGANs are constrained to 1-Lipschitz continuous by spectral normalization in discriminator to make the training stable \citep{20}.
 The 2D-CNN module includes 4 convolutional layers and 3 fully connected layers, with the kernel sizes of 5, 7, 9 and 11 respectively, and the strides are set as 2.
-Adam optimizer \cite{25} is employed for all model training, with the initial learning rate set as 0.001, which is halved if the loss function is not improved in three consecutive epochs.
-The batch size is set as 70 for all the models.
+Adam optimizer \citep{25} is employed for all model training, with the initial learning rate set as 0.001, which is halved if the {SI-SNR value} is not improved on validation split in three consecutive epochs.
+The batch size is set as 20 for all the models. {The early stopping strategy is also employed in our model training.
+If the SI-SNR value is not improved in ten consecutive epochs on validation split, the training stage will be stopped.}